 #2 The Undo Shortcut Key in Excel or the shortcut key in Word Apple desktop and laptop = ⌘+Z

 #3 The Undo Shortcut Key in Excel or the shortcut key in Word Google Chromebook = Ctrl+Z

 Tip: Many of the programs even support pressing the above keys multiple times for multiple undo’s.
 Well, in this case where you’re using Adobe Photoshop and the other programs, you would need to add additional keys to perform a multiple undo.
 Does anyone know what happens in Adobe Photoshop?
 Here, you press Ctrl+Alt+Z in order to perform the multiple undo’s.
 This undo & redo can also be use in Microsoft Word.

 Tip: The shortcut key for Excel or the shortcut key in Word to redo an undo is Ctrl+Y most of the times (and ⌘+Y on Mac). ⌘+Y is the keyboard shortcuts for mac.
 The Redo Shortcut key which is use for Apple and Mac Operating System.

 These are the ways by which you’ll be able to make use of the UNDO Shortcut Key in Excel and the Redo Shortcut Key in Excel.

 If you’ve undone something and you want to Redo your Action, you have got the Redo Shortcut key.
 In order to redo something, you’ve undone, you need to press Ctrl+Y which the keyboard shortcut key for Redo or press F4.
 (In case, if F4 fails to work, you’ll need to press the F-Lock key or the Fn Key and then Press F4).

 While using the mouse, make sure that you click on the Quick Access Toolbar.
-(Redo Button will appear after an Action has been undone.)
+(Redo Button appears after an Action has undone.)